 Next, you need to decide whether to build your own dedicated website or join an existing e-commerce platform.
 Online sales ‘malls’ like Amazon, Etsy or eBay are a convenient way to sell your products to an international audience.
 The costs of joining these platforms can be high, but they also offer many benefits.
 For example, Amazon provides its sellers with storage and shipping services so that business owners do not have to worry about complicated logistics.
 If you’re still worried, you can get help from Strader Ferris International for shipping and other services.

 It is important to understand that on all these sites, big and small, there is tough competition between the sellers and you will often have to pay for advertising within the platform as well.
 In addition, keep in mind that while joining sales sites is simple, it is difficult to stand out here and reach your unique audience.
 It is a real challenge to tell your story and catch the eye of the customer when you are just one of the same businesses that are obtained in the search results.

-If you decide to have your own website, you will need to spend some money on either doing it yourself, or hire the services of a specialist web design company that will build the online store to your specifications.
+If you decide to have your own website, you will need to spend some money on either doing it yourself, or hire the services of a web design and development singapore company that will build the online store to your specifications.
 You will then need to find an online payments gateway to connect your store to credit card companies and the banks in order to be able to accept payments online.
 This in itself could be a pretty time-consuming task due to the comprehensive due-diligence and documentation that these financial service providers may ask you to provide.

 Finally, after you have successfully set up your online e-commerce website or drop-shipping, the real work begins – marketing!
 The success of any online business primarily depends on its marketing and advertising, to reach maximum exposure.
 While most small businesses do not have the budget required to spend on effective online marketing campaigns, they should start by taking advantage of the social channels available to them.